jd-code76/provinent-scripture-study/README.md

 ## Usage

 ### Basic Navigation
-- Use Prev/Next arrow buttons to navigate passages (hidden on mobile for cleaner UI)
+- Navigate with arrow buttons or dropdown menus
-- Use "Random Passage" to study from any canon passage of Holy Scripture
+- Use “Random Passage” to study from any canon passage of Holy Scripture
-- Select specific books/chapters from dropdown menus
 - Select a narrator and play audio for any chapter of the Bible in the BSB or KJV translations
 - Press F1 to view or change keyboard shortcuts